t12t/t12t.github.io/src/en/meetup.md

 # Meetup

 T12t started as a meetup group in 2013.
 Back then it was all about having meetups but now we have grown into something that could be called a network, although our meetups are still central.
-The ones taking care of t12t today are Ida Franceen, Hampus Sethfors, Pär Lannerö, and Erik Gustafsson.
+The ones taking care of t12t today are Ida Franceen, Hampus Sethfors, Pär Lannerö, Erik Gustafsson and, Marcus Tisäter.

 Nowadays we are trying to organize two to four meetups a year.
 We have meetups in both English and Swedish.
 We choose language depending on who we work together with, who our speakers are etc. Our meetups are always free of charge!